atalha-cmd/Biophysics_ML/README.md

 1. A **Python** environment.
 2. A set of required packages installed, including:

-* Python packages: gudhi, matplotlib, and others (preferably installed within a virtual environment).
+- * Python packages: gudhi, matplotlib, etc.

-* A Fortran compiler, such as gfortran, for running certain numerical routines.
+- * A Fortran compiler, such as gfortran, for running certain numerical routines.
+3. (Recommended) Set up a Python virtual environment to isolate dependencies.

 ### Scripts Overview